Fir3PL/FreeGPT/README.md

 $ python3 freegpt.py

 Wait for browser window and login on your chatgpt account.
 Click all welcome messages from OpenAI, open terminal window with script, and press Enter.
 Enjoy!

+!!
+WARNING !!
+I recommend running the script on a virtual machine, the script gives GPT access to execute commands on the system on which it is running and its operation may lead to unforeseen consequences!